The University of Maryland (UMD) is an R1 research university in College Park, Maryland USA. It is located close to

 short walk you can see some of Weber's actual bar detectors displayed as an outdoor sculpture garden.

-Buses will be available in the morning and the evening to carry participants from some of the nearby hotels to the meeting venue and back (exact route TBD).
+Buses will be available in the morning and the evening to carry participants from The Hotel at UMD and the Cambria College Park Hotel to the meeting venue and back (exact schedule TBD).
 Of course, you may also walk if you like.

 Participants with cars may park in the Union Lane Garage adjacent to the Stamp Student Union.
 After parking on any level of the garage, find a pay station or use the Parkmobile app to prepay for parking.
 The cost is $4 per hour up to a maximum of $20 per day.